-'''

-$ ./artemis help data

-Usage: artemis data [COMMAND]

-use 'help data' for sub commands list

-Commands:

-recover Recover (undelete) every message on the journal by creating a new

-output journal.
-Rolled back and acked messages will be sent out to

-the output as much as possible.

-Print data records information.
-WARNING: don't use while a

-print

-production server is running.

-Export all message-data using an XML that could be interpreted by

-exp

-any system.

-Import all message-data using an XML that could be interpreted by

-imp

-any system.

-decode

-Decode a journal's internal format into a new set of journal files.
+\$ ./artemis help data Usage: artemis data [COMMAND] use 'help data' for sub commands list Commands: recover Recover (undelete) every message on the journal by creating a new output journal.
+Rolled back and acked messages will be sent out to the output as much as possible. print Print data records information.
+WARNING: don't use while a production server is running. exp Export all message-data using an XML that could be interpreted by any system. imp Import all message-data using an XML that could be interpreted by any system. decode encode compact Decode a journal's internal format into a new set of journal files.
 Encode a set of journal files into an internal encoded data format.

-encode

-compact Compact the journal of a non running server.
+Compact the journal of a non running server.

-'''